Alan Woods (political theorist): Political views

 Woods was the editor for some years of the Marxist journal Socialist Appeal, published in London.
-He is currently a theoretician in the IMT and editor of its website In Defence of Marxism.

-Woods has had meetings with Venezuelan President Hugo Chávez, and defends the idea that the Bolivarian Revolution is the germ of the world revolution.
-Woods also travels and supports other revolutionary processes in Pakistan, Bolivia, the Middle East and Cuba.
-He is a close friend of Trotsky's grandson Vsievolod Platonovich "Esteban" Volkov, who regards Woods' work as closest to Trotsky's theories.
+Woods has had meetings with Venezuelan President Hugo Chávez.
 President Chávez publicly stated in a TV broadcast that he was reading Woods' book Reformism or Revolution "in great detail", which encouraged speculation that Woods was an advisor to the President.

-In 2010, Woods was subject to severe criticism, firstly by some Venezuelan newspapers and opposition political parties, like Primero Justicia, then by international media outlets, for an article (Where is the Venezuelan revolution going?) he wrote on the IMT website.
-He wrote it after the latest Venezuelan general elections advocating to further radicalize the Bolivarian Revolution towards "the expropriation of the commanding heights of the economy".
-His reply to these attacks was given widespread attention in the Venezuelan media.
+In 2010, Woods was subject to severe criticism, firstly by some Venezuelan newspapers then by international media outlets, for an article (Where is the Venezuelan revolution going?) he wrote on the IMT website.

 In November 2012, Woods went on a speaking tour in both the United States and Canada.

-In November 2015, Woods detected "embryonic seeds of revolutionary developments" in the election of Jeremy Corbyn as Labour Party leader.

-Throughout 2022, Woods wrote a series of articles backing the Russian invasion of Ukraine, in which he blamed the war on western imperialism, while also commenting that the international outrage to the event was mainly driven by the media failing to present the true facts of the events.